AliceO2Group/QualityControl/README.md

 __Configuration file__

-The configuration file is in `QUALITYCONTROL_ROOT/readout.json`.
-It is installed in `QUALITYCONTROL_ROOT/etc`.
-Each time you rebuild the code, `QUALITYCONTROL_ROOT/etc/readout.json` is overwritten by the file in the source directory (`~/alice/QualityControl/Framework/readout.json`).
+The configuration file is installed in `$QUALITYCONTROL_ROOT/etc`.
+Each time you rebuild the code, `$QUALITYCONTROL_ROOT/etc/readout.json` is overwritten by the file in the source directory (`~/alice/QualityControl/Framework/readout.json`).
 To avoid this behaviour and preserve the changes you do to the configuration, you can copy the file and specify the path to it with the parameter `--config-path` when launch `qcRunReadout`.

 To change the fraction of the data being monitored, change the option `fraction`.